-You will develop your academic study skills, English language, employability skills and knowledge of relevant academic subjects to prepare you for degree-level study in Holland.
+You will develop your academic study skills, English language, employability skills and knowledge of relevant academic subjects to prepare you for degree-level studies in Holland.
 You will also gain an invaluable understanding of Dutch university teaching and grading systems so you know what to expect.

-The programme is formed of modules.
+The foundation is formed of modules.
 You'll be monitored, through continuous coursework and end-of-term or end-of-module assessments, to ensure you stay on track.
 Your continuous coursework includes a series of presentations and extended essays.

 The Academic English Skills module provides thorough training in the English language and related academic skills to prepare you for degree-level study at university.
 You will develop your academic writing, effective reading strategies, presentation skills, note taking, essay writing and ability to contribute in group discussions.
 This module will ensure you reach the required level in reading, writing, listening and speaking in order to progress to your chosen university.